neo-turak/recyclerview-swipe-menu/README.md

 [![](https://jitpack.io/v/Neo-Turak/recyclerview-swipe-menu.svg)](https://jitpack.io/#Neo-Turak/recyclerview-swipe-menu)
 # 使用方法：
 # How to Use
-1.添加jitPack Maven仓库：
+1.添加jitPack Maven仓库.
-1.Add it in your root build.gradle at the end of repositories:
+1.Add it in your root build.gradle at the end of repositories.
 ```groovy

     allprojects {